blacktop/docker-elasticsearch-alpine/README.md

  * [To monitor the clusters metrics using dockerbeat](docs/dockerbeat.md)
  * [To run in production](docs/production.md)

-### Known Issues
+### Known Issues :warning:

-I have noticed when running on a linux host you need to increase the memory map areas with the following command
+I have noticed when running the new **5.0** version on a linux host you need to increase the memory map areas with the following command

 ```bash
 sudo sysctl -w vm.max_map_count=262144